 Present: What is the psychological impact of specific attitudes and practices in a religious community or individual?
 When a person joins a religious group, it often seems to result in improved mental health.
 What part of this is due to natural psychological consequences of uniting with others in common cause and having a feeling of belonging, and what (if any) is the result of divine intervention?
 If Christians are found to be more loving and self-sacrificing (compared to other religions or to the behavior of the individuals before they became Christians), most Christians would attribute this to the work of the Holy Spirit in their lives (see Galatians 5:22–23).
 However, someone studying Christianity from the standpoint of human psychology might explain this phenomenon in terms of common values emphasized within the group or an attempt to avoid the guilty feelings that arise when one fails to measure up to an expected standard of behavior.

 Future: What are the likely psychological consequences of religious belief and practice for the individual and for society?
 The psychology of religion attempts to predict consequences of religious belief.
 Based on their research, psychologists might anticipate that a particular belief will cause those who believe it to respond in a certain way.
 For instance, people who believe that the end of the world is imminent might be more likely to withdraw from society.
 Studies may also show that people who have experienced forgiveness of sin are more likely to live happy, productive lives.
 In more recent years, psychologists have questioned certain Christian practices such as spanking their children or exposing them to the gruesome details of crucifixion, predicting harm to the children and to their future families.
-It seems quite possible that one day certain Christian beliefs, such as the immorality of homosexuality, will be deemed psychological disorders.
+It seems quite possible that one day certain Christian beliefs, such as belief that homosexuality is immoral, will be deemed psychological disorders.

 While there is nothing inherently wrong with studying the psychological aspects and effects of Christianity, a bias is introduced if it is assumed a priori that there is no supernatural aspect to Christianity and that everything can be explained by natural psychological concepts.